patricklago21/ucberk-project-1/README.md

 GIVEN I wanted to know the conditions of the oceans across the globe

-WHEN I access the Marine Weatherer application
+WHEN I access the Project Aqua Nauticus (PAN) application

-THEN the current marine conditions for a specific country will display
+THEN the current marine conditions for a specific city or world city will display

-WHEN I input a different country
+WHEN I input a different city

-THEN I am presented with the marine conditions in the borders or near that country
+THEN I am presented with the marine conditions in the borders or near that city

-WHEN I view the map and select a button
+WHEN I input the city I wanted to search

-THEN it displays a selection of current news and articles about the marine conditions will display
+THEN it displays a selection of current weather news and articles in relevance to the city inputted.

-WHEN I click the button for the country that I have as input
+WHEN I click an article

-THEN the interactive map displays with highlights on neighboring countries close to the marine highlights
+THEN the article with relevance to the searched city will display on a new tab.